RockNHawk/search-engine/README.md

 Approach0 is a math-aware search engine.

-Please visit [https://approach0.xyz/demo](https://approach0.xyz/demo) for a WEB demo (not using the new model yet).
+WEB demo: [https://approach0.xyz/demo](https://approach0.xyz/demo) (not using the new model yet).

 ![](https://github.com/approach0/search-engine-docs-eng/raw/master/img/clip.gif)

 This branch is saved for reproducing `CIKM-2018` paper results.
 Sections below describes how to setup, index and search NTCIR-12 dataset using Approach0.
 This branch also provides some tool scripts for generating TREC format files.

-Details on our evaluation results (including query-by-query results) and also the NTCIR-12 dataset (in LaTeX) can be viewed here:
+Details on our evaluation results (including query-by-query search result output) and also the NTCIR-12 dataset (in LaTeX) can be viewed or downloaded from here:
 [http://approach0.xyz:3838](http://approach0.xyz:3838)

 More technical documentation is available here: